blaycoder/css-layout/README.md

 ## CSS LAYOUT
-This task helps you to understand CSS FLEX and CSS GRID.
+This task helps to understand CSS FLEX and CSS GRID.